RunestoneInteractive/RunestoneServer/README.rst

 --------------------------

-To find instructions on using the Runestone Tools to create your own interactive textbook, see the file in this directory named README_new_book.rst.
+To find instructions on using the Runestone Tools to create your own interactive textbook, see the instructions in the `Runestone Components repository <https://github.com/RunestoneInteractive/RunestoneComponents>`_.

 Browser Notes
 -------------